Superconducting Instabilities in Strongly-Correlated Infinite-Layer Nickelates

-Focusing on the low-energy spectral properties, we show in Fig.~\ref{fig_dos} the orbitally-resolved density of states (DOS) $\rho_\ell(\omega)$ for the same three cases displayed in Fig.~\ref{fig_mechanism}(b-d).
-Analyzing the orbital character of the DOS, $\rho_\ell(\omega)$, is crucial because the tunneling conductance in STM experiments is strongly influenced by the nature of the surface atoms~\cite{Choubey2017}.
-Available experimental STM data have revealed spectra of a fully gapped ``U-shaped'' conductance on some surfaces, while ``V-shaped'' spectra, reminiscent of a nodal superconductor, are found on other surfaces~\cite{gu20}.
-For the nickelates, it has been shown theoretically that spectra can interpolate between the partial DOS of one or the other internal degree of freedom by variation of the tip position within the elementary cell~\cite{Choubey2021}.
-Similar effects are expected to appear when the tip-sample distance is varied or other surface atoms are present.
-At the moment, a fully consistent calculation using {\it ab initio} input for the surface Wannier functions is out of reach since the details of the surface are unknown.
-However, examining the normalized components $\rho_\ell(\omega)/\rho_\ell(0)$ for the $s_\pm$ state, Fig.~\ref{fig_dos}(b), one observes a V-shaped nodal behavior for the $d_{z^2}$ orbital and U-shaped DOS in the SD orbital.
-The $d_{x^2-y^2}$ orbital has a very small gap and may not be tunneled into because of its in-plane structure, which should lead to a suppressed value of the wave functions towards the vacuum, as also demonstrated for other materials~\cite{Firmo_2013,Kreisel2021}.
-By contrast, the SD orbital states are hybridzed Wannier functions with significant weight away from the nickel oxygen plane~\cite{{lec20-2}} and may be responsible for the full-gap conductance observed by STM experiments, as seen from Fig.~\ref{fig_dos}(b)~\cite{gu20}.
-Finally, the low temperature $T$ behavior of the penetration depth $\lambda(T)$ can be used to quantify the QP excitation spectrum at low energies~\cite{Chow_2022,Harvey_2022}.
+Focusing on the low-energy spectral properties, Fig.\;\ref{fig_dos} shows the orbital-resolved density of states (DOS) $\rho_\ell(\omega)$ for the three cases displayed in Fig.\;\ref{fig_mechanism}(b-d).
+Analyzing $\rho_\ell(\omega)$ is crucial because the tunneling conductance in scanning-tunneling microscope (STM) experiments is strongly influenced by the nature of the surface atoms\;\cite{Choubey2017}.
+Nickelate STM data have revealed a fully-gapped ``U-shaped'' spectra on some surfaces, while ``V-shaped'' spectra, reminiscent of a nodal superconductor, are found on others\;\cite{gu20}.
+It has been shown theoretically that spectra can interpolate between the partial DOS of one or the other internal degree of freedom by variation of the tip position within the unit cell\;\cite{Choubey2021}.
+Similar effects are expected from a tip-sample distance variation or if other surface atoms are present.
+At the moment, an {\it ab initio} calculation using surface Wannier functions is out of reach since the details of the surface are unknown.
+However, examining $\rho_\ell(\omega)/\rho_\ell(0)$ for the $s_\pm$ state, Fig.\;\ref{fig_dos}(b), one observes a V-shaped nodal behavior for the $d_{z^2}$ orbital and U-shaped DOS in the SD orbital.
+The $d_{x^2-y^2}$ orbital has a very small gap and may not be tunneled into because of its in-plane structure.
+This should lead to a suppressed value of the wave functions toward the vacuum\;\cite{Firmo_2013,Kreisel2021}.
+By contrast, the SD orbital states are hybridized Wannier functions with significant weight distant to the NiO$_2$ plane\;\cite{{lec20-2}} and may be responsible for the STM-observed full-gap conductance (cf. Fig.\;\ref{fig_dos}(b))\;\cite{gu20}.
+The same argumentation for the d-wave SC order parameter would lead to the hardly gapped spectrum in Fig.\;\ref{fig_dos}(a) if the in-plane orbital component cannot be picked up by the STM tip.
+Finally, the low temperature $T$ behavior of the penetration depth $\lambda(T)$ can be used to quantify the QP excitation spectrum at low energies\;\cite{Chow_2022,Harvey_2022}.
 In the present case, the calculated nodal SC order parameters in a clean material lead to a linear dependence of $\lambda(T)$ at low $T$, as we have verified numerically.
-As shown in recent experiments on optimally doped La- and Pr-nickelates~\cite{Harvey_2022}, this seems consistent with the extracted London penetration depth when taking into account disorder effects.~\cite{Hirschfeld93} For Nd-based nickelates, however, the situation currently appears more complex~\cite{Chow_2022}, highlighting the need for further future investigations of the detailed gap structure of these fascinating materials.
+This seems consistent with recent experiments on optimally doped La- and Pr-nickelates\;\cite{Harvey_2022} when taking into account disorder effects\;\cite{Hirschfeld93}.
+For Nd-based nickelates, however, the situation appears more complex\;\cite{Chow_2022}.